Census: No redistricting data until end of September - WTMJ

 Associated Press

-The U.S. Census Bureau said Friday it won’t be delivering data used for redrawing state and local legislative districts until the end of September, causing headaches for state lawmakers and redistricting commissions facing deadlines to redraw state legislative districts this year.
+The U.S. Census Bureau said Friday it won’t be delivering data used for redrawing congressional and state legislative districts until the end of September, causing headaches for state lawmakers and redistricting commissions facing deadlines to redraw districts this year.

 Officials at the statistical agency blamed operational delays during the 2020 census caused by the pandemic.

 “The biggest reason?
 COVID-19.
-It’s something beyond the Census Bureau’s control,” said Kathleen Styles, the Census Bureau’s chief of Decennial Communications and Stakeholder Relations, during a telephone call with reporters.
+It’s something beyond the Census Bureau’s control,” said Kathleen Styles, the Census Bureau’s chief of Decennial Communications and Stakeholder Relations, in a call with reporters.

 Styles had previously said the redistricting data would be available no earlier than the end of July because of delays caused by the virus.
 Before the pandemic, the deadline for finishing the redistricting data had been March 31.

-The redistricting data includes counts of population by race, Hispanic origin, voting age and housing occupancy status at geographic levels as small as neighborhoods.
-Unlike in previous decades when the data were released to states on a flow basis, the 2020 redistricting data will be made available to the states all at once, according to the Census Bureau.
+The redistricting data includes counts of population by race, Hispanic origin, voting age and housing occupancy status at geographic levels as small as neighborhoods, and they are used for drawing voting districts for Congress and state legislatures.
+Unlike in past decades when the data were released to states on a flow basis, the 2020 redistricting data will be made available to the states all at once, according to the Census Bureau.

 The delayed release creates a chain reaction in the political world.
 Several states will not get the data until after their legal deadlines for drawing new districts, requiring them to either rewrite laws or ask courts to allow them a free pass due to the delay.
 Candidates may not know yet whether they will live in the district they want to run in by the filing deadline.
 In some cases, if fights over new maps drag into the New Year, primaries may have to be delayed.